Skip to Main Content

 Initiated in August 2023 under this initiative UNM Foundation has covered 106 Old Age Homes covering 5000+ inmates during more than 1000 visits to such homes by more than 1100 unique volunteers.

-Shardashish Scholarship
+Shardashish

 Pratiti